AmySuperCoder/Readme_generator/README.md

-# Amy's Awesome Pixie Dust Generator
+# Readme Generator

 ![Apache 2.0 License](https://img.shields.io/badge/license-Apache%202.0-blue)

 ## Description
-It sprinkles pixie dust on apps created by struggling bootcamp students.
+It generates a professional-looking readme file with information entered by the user at the command prompt.

 ### Table of Contents
 1. [Installation Instructions](#installation)